- Written by Dr.Mehmet Demircioglu

 What should I send to the clinic before travelling?

 Send the date of the positive test or first symptoms, the date fever ended, current symptoms, recent medicines, vaccination status if relevant, medical conditions, and any doctor note if the illness was more than mild.
+If a doctor checked oxygen level, chest findings, or prescribed medicine, send that context too.
 If blood tests were done after COVID, send the full report, not only one screenshot of a single value.

-Diamond’s guidance on blood tests before a hair transplant shows why the clinic needs context rather than isolated numbers.
+Blood tests before a hair transplant show why the clinic needs context rather than isolated numbers.
 A full report can show anemia, low white cells, platelet issues, liver enzyme changes, or other clues that affect timing, medication, or whether another doctor should review you first.

 For the hair loss side, send clear photos in daylight from the front, temples, mid scalp, crown, donor area, and sides.
 If you are shedding, say when it started and whether it is still active.
 Do not try to make the photos look better.
 The plan is stronger when the surgeon sees the real pattern.